 Introduction

 Life expectancy at birth has the considerable benefit of providing a single figure that captures the overall mortality experience of a population.
 In the absence of data artefact, a wide-scale environmental event such as war or natural disaster, a disease epidemic or mass in- or out- migration, life expectancy should can be expected to continue to improve in the populations of high income countries (HICs).1 Indeed, over the last century there have been only a few situations in which life expectancy has actually fallen, including wars, the AIDS pandemic, and the large scale social disruption that followed the collapse of the Soviet Union.2 The impact of the COVID-19 pandemic is not yet known.
-However, there have been more cases where life expectancy improvements have slowed or stalled.
+However, there have been more cases where improvements in life expectancy at birth have slowed or stalled.
 When examined in detail, this often reflects reversals in some age groups that may, to some extent, be compensated for by continued progress in others.
 For example, in the 1980s, concern about the slowdown in what had, until then, been increasing life expectancy in countries of Central and Eastern Europe might have been greater if it had been widely recognised that the continued improvement in mortality in infancy and childhood was obscuring a worsening in adult mortality.3 Similarly, what seemed like a transient slowing in the rate of improvement in life expectancy in Spain in the 1980s concealed an approximate doubling of mortality in young adult men, largely due to HIV/AIDS and road traffic deaths.4 Thus, like any summary measure, life expectancy can conceal variation that may have practical or policy importance.

 This calls for complementary summary measures that capture differences in the progress attained by different age groups in reducing mortality, and hence improving life expectancy.
 One such measure is lifespan variation.
 This measures the average gap between the age at death of an individual and the remaining life expectancy at that age.
 To take the example used in the seminal paper by Vaupel and colleagues,5 the 2008 life table for Sweden produced a figure for life expectancy at birth of 83 years and of a further 7.5 years for those reaching the age of 83.
 Someone dying at birth would therefore lose 83 years while someone dying at age 83 would lose 7.5 years.
 Historically, as life expectancy has increased, lifespan variation has decreased, and those countries with the highest life expectancy also have the lowest lifespan variation.5 This phenomenon is not unique to humans: it has been observed in primate species ‘separated [from humans] by millions of years of evolution and over hundreds of years of human social progress’.6